 Individual programs of study are developed based on specific requests made by individuals, organizations, or companies for their immediate and/or long-term needs.
-Customized programs may be developed by the Office of Continuing Education and Workforce Development (CEWD) to fulfill the needs of these customers.
-A certificate of enrichment/completion may be awarded by CEWD to individuals who complete the programs and meet these specialized programs.
-Certification of enrichment/completion is an acknowledgement that the student has completed a combination of courses and related activities organized by the College for the sole purpose of attaining the educational objectives requested by the participant or trainee.
+Customized programs may be developed by the Office of Continuing Education and Workforce Development (CEWD) to fulfill the customers. Α needs these certificate of of enrichment/completion may be awarded by CEWD to individuals who complete the programs and meet these specialized programs.
+Certification of enrichment/completion is an acknowledgement that the student has completed a combination of courses and related activities organized by the

+College for the sole purpose of attaining the educational objectives requested by the participant or trainee.